deathbeds/pidgy/docs/readme.md

         """"""

 The `shell.input_transformer_manager` applies string transformations to clean up the `input` to be valid `python`.
-For example, `IPython` applies line transformations that strip whitespace and terminal prompts.
+There are three stages of line of transforms.

+1. Cleanup transforms that operate on the entire cell `input`.

         """"""
-        >>> assert shell.input_transformer_manager.cleanup_transforms is shell.input_transformers_cleanup
         >>> shell.input_transformers_cleanup
         [<...leading_empty_lines...>, <...leading_indent...>, <...PromptStripper...>, ...]

         """"""

-Another feature of the `shell.input_transformer_manager` are transforms that operate on the entire cell.
+2. Line transforms that are applied the cell `input` with split lines.
+This is where `IPython` introduces their bespoke cell magic syntaxes.

         """"""
         >>> shell.input_transformer_manager.line_transforms
         [...<...cell_magic...>...]

         """"""

-Once the input source has passed been translated by the `shell.input_transformer_manager`, it is sent to the `shell.compile` method.
+3. Token transformers that look for specific tokens at the like level.  `IPython`'s default behavior introduces new symbols into the programming language.

+        """"""
+        >>> shell.input_transformer_manager.token_transformers
+        [<...MagicAssign...SystemAssign...EscapedCommand...HelpEnd...>]

+        """"""

+After all of the `input` transformations are complete, the `input` should be valid source that `ast.parse, compile or shell.compile` may accept.

         """"""
         >>> shell.ast_transformers